-Practices begin Monday, October 9th, and will be held Monday, Tuesday, Wednesday, and Friday, from 6:00 to 7:45 p.m., and on Saturday.
+Practices began Monday, October 9th, and will be held Monday, Tuesday, Wednesday, and Friday, from 6:00 to 7:45 p.m., and on Saturday.
 Saturday practice time is 2:00, or as determined by the coaches.

 Practice will be at East High School.
 We ask that competitive team athletes practice at least 4 days per week to build upon their skills and maintain a competitive edge.
 However, competitive team athletes must practice AT LEAST 3 days per week to compete in competitive meets.

 The indoor competitive season meets are scheduled from January through mid-February of each year.
 A team uniform consisting of top, bottom, warm up suit, sack pack, and a bag is required.
 Track spikes are also required.
 The cost for these items are incurred by the athlete’s parents or guardians.